 You can secure your home financially by matching the coverage amount and policy length of your term life policy to your mortgage.

-You can time your term life insurance policy to end with your debt payments.
-This will ensure your family won’t have to bear the burden of the debt in the event of your untimely death.
+You can time your term life policy to end with your debt payments.
+This will ensure your family won’t have to bear the burden of the debt in the event of your untimely death in any case.

 What is a Life Insurance Premium?

-Simply put, a life insurance premium is a payment you make to your insurer to keep your coverage in place.
+Simply put, a life insurance premium is a payment you make to your insurance to keep your coverage in place.
 So if you don’t pay your premiums on time, you run the risk of losing coverage.
 You can pay insurance premiums annually, semi-annually, quarterly, or monthly to suit the needs and preferences of different customers.